tmurakami/mockito4k/README.md

 }
 ```

-Also `willCallRealMethod` function has been extended to call the default implementation of interface functions.
+Also `willCallRealMethod` function has been extended to call default implementations of interface functions.

 ```kotlin
 interface Foo {